aifoundry-org/oxide-controller/README.md

 ## tailscale

-If you provide a tailscale auth key, as part of the configuration, or the path to a key, the oxide-controller will install tailscale on every node on the cluster, and join it to a tailnet with the provided auth key.
-This is useful for accessing the nodes from outside the cluster, without using public IP addresses.
+The oxide-controller can optionally install tailscale on the nodes in the cluster.
+This is useful for accessing the nodes from outside the cluster, in addition to or in exchange for using the public IP addresses.

-By default, the nodes will join with the tailscale tag `ainekko-k8s-node`.
-You can override it using CLI flags.
-The tag *must* be a valid tailscale tag in your tailnet.
+See [tailscale.md](./docs/tailscale.md) for more information on how to set up tailscale.